 Most domain names are going to cost between $10 and $20 per year.
 For premium domain names, the cost is generally much higher.
 Premium domain names are a type of short, catchy, and memorable name, that are almost always already registered to another person, entity, or organization.
 Premium names are significantly higher in value, and thus the reason for the higher cost.

-Yes, you can register as many domain names as you want to.
+Yes, you can register as many domain names as you want to with GoDaddy.
 There is no limit to the number of names you can register.
 In fact, it may even be a good idea to register several names that all point to your website.
 This can help in instances where a customer might accidentally type in a similar (but wrong web address) in a web browser when trying to reach your website.

-Domain names are registered for a minimum of one year at a time.
+GoDaddy domain names are registered for a minimum of one year at a time.
 Though many people register domain names for up to two years or more at a time.
 With domain privacy & protection, your domain automatically renews for you, so you never have to worry about manually renewing the registration period when it comes time.

 But if you have more questions or thoughts, we want to hear them!